by Keith Webster

 Copyright is a legal principle started in 18th century Britain in response to the rise of the printing press, the first technology to allow mass copying of intellectual property.
 Copyright protects the creator’s interest in the expression of an idea, not the idea itself.
 For example an educator may wish to illustrate the theory of relativity using text, graphics, audio or video.
 Each of these expressions of the idea of Einstein’s theory could be copyrighted, but not the theory itself.
 Similarly, regardless of the existence of a copyrighted article expounding this or another idea, an educator can teach such an idea as long as she or he doesn’t misuse a copyrighted artifact.
 In Canada copyright law is part of federal law, and for educators, most copyright issues are civil matters, outside of the Criminal Code.

 In an educational setting it is important to differentiate copyright from plagiarism.
-A portion of a copyrighted work could be incorporated, without attribution, within another’s academic work, and this could be both a copyright infringement and an example of plagiarism.
-But most issues of copyright do not involve academic dishonesty, and most examples of plagiarism are not infringement of copyright.
+A portion of a copyrighted work, say eight poems by a recent poet, could be incorporated, without attribution, within another’s academic work, and this could be both a copyright infringement and an example of plagiarism.
+But most issues of copyright infringement do not involve academic dishonesty, and most examples of plagiarism are not infringement of copyright.
 Plagiarism is an academic issue while copyright is a legal issue.

 Definitive answers about copyright in digital contexts for Canadian educators are rare but recent Supreme Court decisions and legislation have set some guides that are worth noting.
 Traditionally institutional policies on copyright have been very conservative (ie. aimed at avoiding the possibility of lawsuits rather than the lawful use of copyrighted material) but recent developments have resulted in many institutions and associations adopting a more liberal interpretation of user rights.
 The following description and comments on the current state of copyright for educators in Canada is informed by the most recent Supreme Court decisions, by the passage of Bill C-11 to amend the Canadian Copyright Act, and by recent discussions among experts in this field.